8 Extending the Linear Model

 Now, what would happen if we replaced a few of our observations with extreme scores?

 With just a casual glance, it doesn’t look like our two regression lines are that different.
 They both look like they have a similar positive slope, so all should be good.
-To offer a bit more clarity, though, let’s put those lines in the same space:
+To offer a bit more clarity, let’s put those lines in the same space:

 A better answer to this challenge might be to try a median-based approach instead.
 This is where a model like quantile regression becomes handy.
 Formally, the objective function for the model can be expressed as:

-With quantile regression, we are given an extra parameter for the model: \(\tau\) or tau.
+With quantile regression, we are given an extra parameter for the model: \(\tau\).
 It’s a number between 0 and 1 representing the desired quantile (e.g., 0.5 for the median).
-The objective function also treats positive residuals differently than negative residuals.
-If the residual is positive, then we multiply it by the tau value.
-If the residual is negative, then we multiply it by -1 plus the tau value.
+The objective function treats positive residuals differently than negative residuals.
+If the residual is positive, then we multiply it by \(\tau\).
+If the residual is negative, then we multiply it by \(\tau -1\).
+The increased penalty for over-predictions for ensures that the estimated quantile \(\hat{y}\) is such that \(\tau\) proportion of the data falls below it, balancing the total loss and providing a robust estimate of the desired quantile.

 To demonstrate this type of model, let’s use our movie reviews data.
-Let’s say that we are curious about the relationship between the word_count variable and the rating variable to keep things simple.
-To make it even more straightforward, we will use the standardized (scaled) version of the variable.
-In our default approach, we will start with a median regression, in other words, a quantile of .5.
+Let’s say that we are curious about the relationship between the word_count and rating to keep things simple.
+To make it even more straightforward, we will use the standardized (scaled) version of the feature.
+In our default approach, we will start with a median regression, in other words, a quantile associated with \(\tau\) = .59.

 library(quantreg)